Surxe/CUE4P-BatchExport/PRESETS.md

    - Unreal Engine version
    - Texture platform

+**Note**: By default, `neededExportsFilePath` is set to `null` in all configurations, which means all assets will be exported.
+If you want to limit exports to specific directories, create a NeededExports.json file and set the path to it.

 ## Available Presets

 | Preset | AES Key | UE Version | Description |